tlzhu19/covid19-dashboard/README.md

 * https://github.com/nytimes/covid-19-data/

 ## About
-Simple COVID19 dashboard made using [Dash](https://plotly.com/dash/) and deployed with [Heroku](https://www.heroku.com/python).
+COVID19 dashboard made using [Dash](https://plotly.com/dash/) and deployed with [Heroku](https://www.heroku.com/python).
 Can be viewed on https://covid19-dashboard-tz.herokuapp.com/.

 To run app locally, you should have Dash installed.
 ```